-During the fourth quarter of 2015, we purchased a parcel of land in Illinois for \$2.8 million and entered into a development commitment to construct and equip a 66-unit memory care community for a total commitment of \$14.8 million including the purchase of land.
-Simultaneously with the acquisition, we added the property to an existing master lease agreement at an initial cash yield of 9%.
-Additionally, we entered into a working capital agreement with the operator to provide funding related to the project of up to \$0.4 million.
+During the fourth quarter, we purchased a parcel of land in Illinois and entered into a development commitment to construct a memory care community.
+The commitment totals \$14.5 million, including the land purchase.
+Subsequent to December 31, 2016, we entered into a contingent purchase and sale agreement to sell an 85-unit ROC community in Texas for \$1.2 million.